 Incident Response, Disaster Recovery, and Business Continuity Plans

-Ultimately, security incidents are bound to occur-you simply cannot mitigate every single cyber risk.
-However, you can decide how your organization will respond to those risks if they can’t be prevented.
-As part of your risk management program, your organization should create a thorough incident response plan to ensure the correct course of action is taken in the event of a security incident.
+Ultimately, security incidents are inevitable; you cannot mitigate every single cyber risk.
+You can, however, decide how your organization will respond to those risks if they can’t be prevented.
+As part of your risk management program, your organization should create a thorough incident response plan to assure that the correct course of action is taken in the event of a security incident.

-This includes making sure that the right people know what to do when a security incident does occur, and that you have the right plans in place to cover your assets in a number of disruptive events, including cybersecurity incidents, natural disasters, and more.
+This includes making sure that the right people know what to do when a security incident occurs, and that you have the right plans to cover your assets in a number of disruptive events, including cybersecurity incidents, natural disasters, and more.
 A disaster recovery plan will help your organization ensure business continuity in the face of one of these disruptions.

 Tools to Help

 Protecting your organization from security incidents can be an overwhelming task, especially if you’re attempting to do so on your own.
 Moreover, with an endless number of security software solutions, tools, and applications to choose from, picking the right ones can be overwhelming too.
 You want a tool to do all-threat monitoring, risk management, governance, and compliance.